BriHen/VTOL-DRONE/README.md

 (Due to time and complication of a system this is not modeled with internal components)

 ## Final Ranking
 Each joint was ranked based on weight, ability to transition between vertical to horizontal flight, reliability, mechanical/electrical integration, manufacturability, and maintenance.
+Ranking is 1 (worst) to 5 (best) with each category having a weighting to emphasize importance.
+The ranking and weighting is multiplied for each category and all summed for a total rank.
+Maximum total rank is 5.

 ![image](https://user-images.githubusercontent.com/73624921/119607466-42a27d80-bda9-11eb-969d-85aa15ad84a1.png)